 The closing date for applications will be Thursday 11 June 2020.
 After this date the council will assess the level of demand and administer the fund and amend the scheme as necessary.

-The uidance from central government can be found at
+The guidance from central government can be found at the discretionary grants fund document [pdf document]